IdealDD11/AKEFMD/README.md

-# Attention-based Koopman EigenFlow Mode Decomposition (AKEFMD)
+# Attention-based Koopman EigenFlow Mode Decomposition (AKEFMD and AKEFMD*)
 A Python library for simulating dynamics using Koopman operator theory and attention-based invertible neural network techniques.

 The code in this repository has been developed to implement the methodologies described in